Bnahian/Week02Portfolio/README.md

 # Week02Portfolio
 For Week 02, I was asked to build a portfolio.
-This is the linnk to the site:
+This is the link to the site: https://bnahian.github.io/Week02Portfolio/ url

 Built the HTML.